Mercury-HPC/Mercury-HPC.github.io/documentation.md

 <a name="ofi_psm2_config"><sup>4</sup></a> Any hostname or port being passed will be ignored.

 <a name="ofi_gni_config"><sup>5</sup></a> No port information needs to be passed,
-the most common interface name is `ipogif0`.
+the most common interface name is `ipogif0`, which will be used by default if no hostname is passed.

 <a name="cci_config"><sup>6</sup></a> Note that a `cci.ini` file as well as
 the `CCI_CONFIG` environment variable can be provided to select the network interface to use.
 See the CCI `README` files for more details.